Keyfactor/iot-issuedalert-handler/google-iot-alerthandler/readme.md

 GcpServiceAccountJsonPath : the string path (on the keyfactor platform windows host) to the Service Account Json credential.
 OutputLog : Y to enable logging, anything else for not.
 ScriptName : the string path (on the keyfactor platform windows host) for the script.
-SN : the serial number of the cert.
+TP : the thumbprint of the cert.
+Uses this unique ID to collect the appropriate cert TestOnly : Y to enable testOnly - will NOT post to IoT Hub, anything to post to IoT Hub.

-TestOnly : Y to enable testOnly - will NOT post to IoT Hub, anything to post to IoT Hub.
+If this is used with CAgent, note that agent 2.7.0 or later is needed or there can be issues collecting the machine name from the cert.